What did The Cure play at Glastonbury 2019?

-Glastonbury is the latest in a long line of festival appearances for The Cure in the summer of 2019.
+Glastonbury was just one in a long line of festival appearances for The Cure in the summer of 2019.
 They travelled to Australia in May to perform their album Disintegration in full at Sydney Opera House to mark the LP’s 30th anniversary.

 The Cure's Glastonbury set included all their major pop hits, plus a selection of deep cuts from their 40 year history, including the classics Boys Don't Cry, Close To Me, In Between Days and Friday I'm In Love.

 The Cure - Glastonbury setlist 30 June 2019